Cowcowing, Western Australia

 Cowcowing is a small town located just off the Koorda–Wyalkatchem road 215 km from Perth, 24 km south of Koorda and 23 km north of Wyalkatchem in the Wheatbelt region of Western Australia.

-The town originated as a railway siding on the Wyalkatchem to Southern Cross railway line and was later gazetted as a townsite in 1919.
+The town originated as a railway siding on the Wyalkatchem to Southern Cross railway line and was later gazetted as a townsite on 7 November 1919.
 The name of the town is Aboriginal in origin and was first recorded by explorers in 1854.
 The name of the nearby lake recorded as "Gow gow eeh lake" has now been changed to Cowcowing Lake; the meaning of the name remains unknown.

 The town is a Cooperative Bulk Handling receival site.

-On 2 October 2022, a helicopter accident occurred near Cowcowing Lake, killing two people.
+On 2 October 2022, the 2022 Cowcowing Lakes helicopter crash occurred near Cowcowing Lake, killing two people.